64kramsystem/personal_notes/linux_systemd.md

 # for example, a space is escaped with a slash, both the slash and the space will be part of the string
 # (!).
 #
-SYSTEMD_EDITOR=tee systemctl edit --force --full myservice << 'UNIT' [Unit]
+SYSTEMD_EDITOR="tee" systemctl edit --force --full myservice << 'UNIT' [Unit]
 Description=My Service